5.9 — Constexpr and consteval functions

 • Constexpr function is called where constant expression isn’t required, some arguments are not constant expressions but their values are known at compile-time.

-• Non-constexpr function is called, all arguments are constant expressions.
+• Non-constexpr function capable of being evaluated at compile-time, all arguments are constant expressions.

 Never (not possible):